cemsinano/BankMarketingData/README.md

  - First, I fit the data with all features to Random Forest Regression with pruned `depth` hyperparameters.
  - Then I will use to Lasso(L1 regularization) Regression and ElasticNet(L1+L2 regularization) Regression to select features.
 I will not use Ridge(L2 regularization) since it does not any exact zero weigthed features.
  - As last step, I will fit the data to Random Forest Regression with pruned `depth` hyperparameters onto both features selected by Lasso and ElasticNet.

+ ## How to Run the Analysis

+First, please clone or download the repository.

+Then, open `ForestFiresAnalysis.ipynb` in your preference of Python notebook environment.

+You can run all the code and see the result files are generated.

  #### Dependencies